Freakwill/pyrimidine/paper/paper.md

 The advantages of the model are summarized as follows:

 1. The population system and genetic operations are treated as an algebraic system, and genetic algorithms are constructed by imitating algebraic operations.
 2. It has better scalability.
+For example it is easy to define multi-populations, as a high-order algebraic system.
 3. The code is more concise.

 ## Basic concepts